-What are some of the positives which would encourage someone to consider this career/job?
+What are some of the positives which would encourage someone to consider career/job in Indian Police?

 As a policeman, you get a chance to provide service to the nation.
 You are the protector of public.
 An idol policeman is a knight in shining armour.
 People place their trust in them.
 Whenever there’s a problem/incident, we are called first.

 Police force is essential for the smooth running of government and society at large.
 Therefore, this job will always be in demand.

 We ensure the safety of the public.
 Government is able to enforce governance through police force.

 Even a very aggressive person would act meekly when he’d see you in the khaki.
 You get all the rights to be bossy in your profession.

 My income is sufficient, and I never really compare it with my friends.
 I’ve all that one needs to live a respectful and meaningful life.
 I’m friends with political leaders, who have great bungalows and huge money.
 And, I am friends with farmers, who are barely able to survive.
 So, money is something I never really think about.
 I only thank God for all that I have.

 What are some of the challenges that you would want someone to be aware of when considering this career/job?

 First of all, you’d always stay away from your family.
 You hardly get to spend quality time with them.
 You’re always on the job and posted to new places every few years and sometime even in few months.
 Therefore, it becomes impossible to ferry your family with you.
 So, even when you’re off-duty, you don’t get to see and meet your family.
 It comes as a big challenge as many people have dependent family members who have to live away from them.